codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 Before initiating the installation, Codefresh automatically validates the `values.yaml` file to verify that the supplied values are correct.
 A validation error will automatically terminate the installation.

-You can disable automated validation and manually run the validation if desired.
+You can also disable automated validation globally for all installation settings or for only the ingress controller, and run validation manually.

 ### Validated settings
 The table below lists the settings validated in the `values` file.